-- 16. The funding arrangements for Cross-billing will be consistent with Schedule C: Financial Contributions for Transition in Western Australia, with: - a.
+- 16. The funding arrangements for Cross-billing will be consistent with the NDIS, as outlined in Schedule B: Financial Contributions for Transition in Western Australia, with: - a.
 WA payments to the Commonwealth for Younger People in Residential Aged Care and Home Care Packages to be provided on a monthly basis in arrears based on the actual number of people who have yet to transition to the NDIS; and - b. contributions from WA capped at the total estimated value of older people in State Specialist Disability Services and Younger People in Residential Aged Care and Home Care Packages, as at 30 June 2018, grown by 3.5 per cent per annum. - 17.
 Parties agree that all cross-billing payments will cease on 30 June 2020.